eclipse-openj9/openj9-docs/docs/dump_javadump.md

 5XESTACKTRACE                   (entered lock: java/lang/Object@0xB56658D8, entry count: 1)
 ```

-In the last line of this output you can see where the thread acquired the lock.
+In the last line of this output, you can see where the thread acquired the lock.
 Working up from this line, you can see that `WorkerThread.run` was called, which in turn called `WorkerThread.doWork`.
 The stack shows that the thread then entered a call to `java/lang/Thread.sleep` in HangTest.java on line 37, which is preventing the thread from completing its work and releasing the lock.
-In this example the `sleep` call was added to induce a hang, but in real-world scenarios the cause could be any blocking operation, such as reading from an input stream or socket.
+In this example, the `sleep` call was added to induce a hang, but in real-world scenarios the cause could be any blocking operation, such as reading from an input stream or socket.
 Another possibility is that the thread is waiting for *another* lock owned by yet another thread.

 It is important to remember that each Java dump represents a single snapshot in time.
 You should generate at least three Java dumps separated by a short pause, for example 30 seconds, and compare the output.
 This comparison tells you whether the threads involved are stuck in a fixed state or whether they are moving.